Appendix Vergiliana: Ciris ("The Sea-Bird")

 The Ciris is an epyllion in 541 hexameters describing the myth of Nisus, the king of Megara and his daughter Scylla of Megara.
 The epyllion was a popular style of composition which seems to have developed in the Hellenistic age; surviving examples can be found in Theocritus and Catullus.
 The poet begins his hundred line prologue by invoking the Muses and Sophia, despite the fact that he is an Epicurean, and describes his poem as a gift to Messalla like the robe given to Minerva in the Panathenaia.
 The poet differentiates the Scylla of his poem from the sea-monster Scylla and describes the monster's birth and metamorphosis.
 He starts by describing Minos' siege of Megara and the lock of purple hair on the head of Nisus which protected the city.
 While playing ball, Scylla is shot by Cupid and falls madly in love with Minos.
 As a prize for Minos, she tries to cut the lock of her father, but her nurse, Carme, asks Scylla why she is upset.
 After Scylla tells her she is in love with Minos, Carme says that Minos earlier had killed her daughter Britomartis and convinces Scylla to go to bed.
 In the morning, Scylla tries to talk Nisus into making peace with Minos, and the nurse brews a magical potion, but nothing works and Scylla cuts off the lock.
 The city falls and Scylla, lamenting Minos' refusal to marry her, is taken prisoner on the Cretan ships which sail around Attica.
 The poet describes her metamorphosis in detail; by the pitying Amphitrite she is transformed into the ciris bird, supposedly from the Greek keirein ("cut").
 Jupiter transforms Nisus into a sea-eagle, which pursues the ciris like Scorpio pursues Orion.

-Based on composition, the poem must be placed after Ovid and before the 2nd century.
-A Tiberian date seems likely for its composition.
+The poet's description of himself as a retired politician now dedicated to philosophy excludes Virgil's authorship.
+He appears to have imitated all three canonical Virgilian works, as well as Ovid and Manilius, but a date later than Messalla's death (no later than early AD 13) creates a problem identifying the poet's addressee.
+A Tiberian date seems likely for its composition, probably roughly contemporary with Ovid's Metamorphoses.